Thermodynamic Recycling of Algorithmic Failure Branches: Quantum-Computer Demonstration with Quantum Error Correction

+Figure~\ref{fig:results_gain_terms} shows the first and second terms in the gain $G$ in Eq.~\eqref{eq:gain} separately.
+The first term, representing the energetic advantage of the athermal bath, remains positive over the explored range of $\theta_b$ for both theory and experiment: the empirical values are even slightly larger than the theoretical ones.
+By contrast, the second term, representing the entropy-penalty contribution, is substantially larger in the demonstration than in theory.
+This indicates that the dominant degradation mechanism is not the loss of energy advantage but entropy increase resulting from decoherence during the HHL-reset-erasure sequence.
+In particular, not only the gate errors but also noise during the feedforward latency can contribute to this degradation.
+Despite these constraints, however, our demonstration shows that thermodynamic recycling yields a significant reduction of erasure cost on a current quantum processor.

 \textit{Concluding remarks---}We proposed a framework that exploits failure branches, previously discarded in quantum computing, as a resource and demonstrated it on hardware.
-The significance of the demonstration is not the task itself, but that we executed, on a single device, (i) running an algorithm with postselection, (ii) conditional processing of the failure branch (classical feedforward operation), (iii) coupling before bath relaxation, and (iv) measuring heat dissipation and entropy reduction.
-In our approach, thermodynamic resource generation and utilization are subject to the same constraints as algorithm execution (gate errors, latency, and initial mixedness), and the feasibility of resource conversion is inseparable from hardware conditions, highlighted in our demonstrations.
-The applicability of thermodynamic recycling is not specific to a particular algorithm or thermodynamic task.
-Therefore, a promising direction for future work is to explore a broad class of computational subroutines and thermodynamic tasks to gain insights into the design of efficient quantum computers from a thermodynamic perspective.
+The significance of the demonstration is to simultaneously (i) achieve successful execution of both programs (HHL and QEC) and (ii) observe reduced heat dissipation below the equilibrium-bath bounds, regardless of hardware limitations.
+A promising direction for future work is to explore a broad class of computational subroutines and thermodynamic tasks to gain insights into the design of thermally efficient quantum computers.